zolotarov/protocols/sgRNA_cloning.md

 | H2O                                    | 9.25            |
 | **Total**                              | **25**          |

-* Run the following program on a thermocycler:
+* 5. Run the following program on a thermocycler:

 | Temperature (C) | Time (min) |
 |-----------------|------------|
 | 37              | 5          |
 | 20              | 5          |

-Repeat for 15 cycles total
+_Repeat for 15 cycles total_

-6. Transform 2 ul of Golden Gate reaction into chemically competent DH5α cells.
+* 6. Transform 2 ul of Golden Gate reaction into chemically competent DH5α cells.
-7. Plate on Ampicillin plates.
+* 7. Plate on Ampicillin plates.
 Grow at 37°C overnight.
 2-3 colonies per sgRNA should be sufficient.